 The NDIS is delivering the best support possible to assist people with disability in exercising their right to choice and control.

-One of the ways this is done is through a partnership with local community organisations who assist the National Disability Insurance Agency (NDIA) in working with consumers to access NDIS supports.
+One of the ways this is done is through a partnership with local community organisations called LACs who assist the National Disability Insurance Agency (NDIA) in working with participants to access NDIS supports.

 LACs have three key roles:

 providing you with information and support in the community